-Epidermodysplasia verruciformis (EV) is an extremely rare skin condition that can cause bark-like growths.
+Tree man syndrome is a colloquial term for epidermodysplasia verruciformis (EV).
+This is an extremely rare skin condition that can cause bark-like growths.

 While the exact prevalence of EV is unclear, there have been more than 200 reported cases, the Genetic and Rare Diseases Information Center (GARD) note.

 When EV is severe enough to cause bark-like growths, it is sometimes colloquially called “tree man syndrome.”
 This is a misnomer for obvious reasons, but also because it affects both males and females.

 Here, we look into what EV is, as well its symptoms, causes, treatments, complications, and the outlook.